FvorY/Portfolio/README.md

 # PT Reja Aton Energi
 PT Reja Aton Energi is a solar energy product provider located in Sidoarjo, commonly referred to as Atonergi.
 Atonergi is currently developing a website to support its business operations.
 The website will integrate a comprehensive range of features, including human resources (HR), finance, inventory management, stocktaking, employee payroll, inventory transfers, and purchasing, all within a single platform.

 My role in this project evolved over time.
-Initially, I was a Frontend Developer, responsible for designing and implementing a modern and user-friendly website interface.
+Initially, I was a frontend developer, responsible for designing and implementing a modern and user-friendly website interface.
 Subsequently, I transitioned to a Fullstack Developer role, where I focused on updating features and addressing bugs as reported by Atonergi.
-Eventually, I assumed the role of Supervisor / Project Lead, acting as a liaison between the client and my team, which consisted of three members.
+Eventually, I assumed the role of supervisor/project lead, acting as a liaison between the client and my team, which consisted of three members.

 Repository Link: Not Available <br>
 Publication: Not Available <br>